emwap/signature-paper/paper.md

 ```

-The basic constructors in the language are useful for simple annotations on the arugments.
+The basic constructors in the language are useful for simple annotations on the arguments.
 But it is also possible to create constructors that will change the arity or introduce interface code into the embedded function.
 The interface code can bridge different representation formats.

 Without the `Signature` language, we would have to write a C wrapper around the generated function.
 A wrapper written in C is not polymorphic, but declared with concrete types, like `int` or `double`.
 In contrast, the Feldspar functions are often polymorphic and the concrete types are decided at compile time.
-A handwritten wrapper would have to change for different concrete types, and thus becomes a maintenence burden.
+A handwritten wrapper would have to change for different concrete types, and thus becomes a maintenance burden.
 Also, the wrapper code is a separate function and can not be optimized together with the generated code.
 In contrast, the `Signature` language combinators are applied before optimization and code generation, and the wrapper code fuses with the function.

 For example, consider the `scProd`{.haskell} function again.